-Cross section of the AC cable For a standard M32 metric screw joint with a reducer: Cable diameter from 7-15 mm When using an M32 metric screw joint (reducer removed): cable diameter from 11-21 mm (with a cable diameter of less than 11 mm, the strain-relief force is reduced from 100 N to a maximum of 80 N) With cable diameters greater than 21 mm, the M32 screw joint must be replaced by an M32 screw joint with a larger clamping area - item number: 42,0407,0780 - strain-relief device M32 x 1.5 KB 18-25.
+Cross section of the AC cable For a standard M32 metric screw joint with a reducer: Cable diameter from 7-15 mm When using an M32 metric screw joint (reducer removed): cable diameter from 11-21 mm (with a cable diameter of less than 11 mm, the strain-relief force is reduced from 100 N to a maximum of 80 N)

-Cross section of the DC cable
+With cable diameters greater than 21 mm, the M32 screw joint must be replaced by an M32 screw joint with a larger clamping area - item number: 42,0407,0780 - strain-relief device M32 x 1.5 KB 18-25.

-Cable diameter for the strain-relief device: max.
+Cross section of the DC cableCable diameter for the strain-relief device: max.
 9 mm.
 Cable diameter for the connection to the push-in terminal: max.
-6 mm
+7 mm

-For double-insulated cables with a cable diameter over 6 mm, the external insulation layer must be removed to connect to the push-in terminal.
+For double-insulated cables with a cable diameter over 7 mm, the outer layer of insulation must be removed to connect to the push-in terminal.